chucklorenz/adapt-notepad/README.md

 #adapt-notepad

-A very simple adapt core contributed text component.
+A very simple component that merely presents a textarea for the learner to keep notes throughout the session (or until she clicks the Clear button).
+There is no Submit button; it does not send or store the data anywhere.
+Note: While this works as is, I have not yet had time to "clean it up" or to make it compatible with the authoring tool.

 ##Installation

 First, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli), then from the command line run:-

-        adapt install adapt-contrib-text
+        adapt install adapt-notepad

 This component can also be installed by adding the component to the adapt.json file before running `adapt install`:

-        "adapt-contrib-text": "*"
+        "adapt-notepad": "*"

 ##Usage

-This is a very simple component with just title and body text elements.
+This component is most useful if the course is taught in a group of learners, and the learners need a place to hold questions and comments until the appropriate time.
+It is less useful (not useful??) when the learner works through the course alone, since the contents are erased when the session is terminated.

 ##Settings overview

 ####_component

-This value must be: `text`
+This value must be: `notepad`

 ####_classes